14 Ways To Get Things Done When You Don’t Feel Like It

 If you find yourself postponing an action over and over, ask yourself: “Am I scared, for some reason, of doing the action or the results that can arise from that action?“

-In this article on how to stop feeling unmotivated, I explain the most common fears hidden behind “laziness.”
+In an article about how to stop feeling unmotivated, I explain the most common fears hidden behind “laziness.”
 I highly recommend you go check that one out after you finish this one.

 3. It’s unpleasant, boring, or difficult